America could see a century’s worth of sea rise in just 30 years - NewsBreak

 Cities such as Miami Beach, Florida; Annapolis, Maryland; and Norfolk, Virginia, already get a few minor “nuisance” floods a year during high tides, but those will be replaced by several “moderate” floods a year by mid-century, ones that cause property damage, the researchers said.

 “It’s going to be areas that haven’t been flooding that are starting to flood,” Sweet said in an interview.
-“Many of our major metropolitan areas on the East Coast are going to be increasingly at risk.”ALSO ON WJBF: Father reunited decades later with daughter he didn’t know was alive
+“Many of our major metropolitan areas on the East Coast are going to be increasingly at risk.”READ: A ‘slow-motion weapon of mass destruction’: Opioid deaths cost U.S. $1 trillion a year

 The western Gulf of Mexico coast, should get hit the most with the highest sea level rise — 16 to 18 inches (0.4 to 0.45 meters) — by 2050, the report said.
 And that means more than 10 moderate property-damaging sunny-day floods and one “major” high tide flood event a year.